xiaoye97/VTS_NDIToArtMesh/README_EN.md

 ### ⑤
 Start VTS

+## How to make a model receive multiple different NDI sources
+If there is more than one area on your model that needs to be displayed， You only need to copy multiple copies of the configuration file， named `ModelName.*.NDIToArtMesh.json`(*Represents any character that conforms to the specification), Fill in different NDI names in each configuration file.

 ## How to capture screen and send NDI data
 You can use OBS or NDITools.
 If you want to capture the screen only, I recommend NDITools here.